The WaveBlocks Project

 Note: the eigenvalues are memoized for later reuse.

-Calculate the two eigenvectors of the potential
+Calculate the two eigenvectors

 .